 Employee onboarding typically includes a lot of moving pieces, such as completing all the required paperwork, registering for training, ordering computer equipment, enrolling in benefits, learning about the company’s values and policies, getting to know coworkers, and so much more that doesn’t even include learning new day-to-day tasks.
-This can often be overwhelming for new hires, especially with the added stress of starting a new job, which today, looks a lot different than it did several months ago.
+This can often be overwhelming for new hires, especially with the added stress of starting a new job.

 Researchers say that employee onboarding is one of the most important functions of HR, as it plays a critical role in an employee’s engagement, productivity, commitment, and retention.
 In fact, as much as 20% of turnover occurs within the first 45 days of a new hire's start date.
 What happens in those first few weeks and months is crucial to an employee's long-term success within the company.

 Once organizations find the right talent, it’s crucial that they’re doing everything they can to keep them on board and engaged.
 Employers will also need to focus on hiring and getting people up to speed faster to align with changing business demands.
-This can be difficult in today’s world of work as employers are introduced to new challenges brought on by a dispersed workforce as a result of the pandemic.
+This can be difficult in today’s world of work as employers are introduced to new challenges brought on by a hybrid workforce.

-As the pandemic continues to shake up traditional ways of work, organizations need to take this opportunity to rethink how they welcome, train, and engage new employees today and in the future.
+As organizational agility remains a top priority, organizations need to take this opportunity to rethink how they welcome, train, and engage new employees today and in the future.
 Additionally, companies will need to remain compliant by having the right paperwork completed on time and stored properly.
 The right technology is critical to onboarding success – both for companies and their people – as employees are desiring a more seamless and consistent experience and employers are prioritizing time-to-hire and time-to-productivity.

 New hires typically have a favorable impression of a company as they have just accepted the job offer.
 Onboarding an employee is a pivotal time for companies, because they need to focus on maintaining a good impression by making new hires feel welcomed, valued, and prepared for what’s to come.
 Employee onboarding initiatives should reinforce the new hires’ decision to join the company and ensure they don’t get feelings of “buyer’s remorse” after accepting the job offer.

 Effective employee onboarding ultimately provides employees with all the tools, resources, and information they’ll need for success.
-A key part of this is helping new hires build social capital — networks of people and information which help them learn, grow and get their work done.
+A key part of this is helping new hires build social capital — networks of people and information which help them learn, grow, and get their work done.
 Social capital can contribute to an employees’ sense of fulfillment, builds positive relationships, and provides the opportunity to learn from colleagues.
 When done well, onboarding has the potential to drive productivity and job satisfaction, and yet according to Deloitte, few companies question whether their onboarding programs are even effective.
+The benefits of onboarding well far outweigh the costs of bad new hire onboarding experiences.

 Onboarding refers to the entire experience of hiring, welcoming, orienting, and engaging a new hire and helping them become acclimated and integrated into the corporate culture.
 It’s important for employers to not confuse onboarding with orientation – as the latter is just one component.